Bulletin #4309, Making Your Own Baby Food

 Thawing and Warming Baby’s Food

 Here are some suggestions on thawing and warming food for your baby.
 Frozen food can be thawed in the refrigerator or the microwave oven on the defrost setting.
-But remember, food that has been thawed should never be refrozen.
+But remember, food that has been thawed should never be frozen again.

 Stove Method: To warm food, place it directly in a saucepan and slowly warm over low heat, stirring often.
 Stir and test temperature of food before feeding it to your baby.